sshaw/export-pull-requests/README.md

         -c, --creator=USER1,USER2,...
-Export PRs created by given username(s); prepend `!' to exclude user -e, --endpoint=URL               Endpoint URL for 'enterprise', etc... repositories -m, --milestone=WHAT             Export items assigned to the given milestone (GitHub only) -l, --labels=LABEL(S)            Export items with the given label(s) (GitHub only) -h, --help                       Show this message
+Export PRs created by given username(s); prepend `!' to exclude user -e, --endpoint=URL               Endpoint URL for 'enterprise', etc... repositories -m, --milestone=WHAT             Export items assigned to the given milestone (GitHub only) -a, --assignee=ASSIGNEE          Export items assigned to the given user (GitHub only; use 'none' for unassigned items)
+        -l, --labels=LABEL(S)            Export items with the given label(s) (GitHub only) -h, --help                       Show this message
         -p, --provider=NAME              Service provider: bitbucket, github, or gitlab; defaults to github